ansible/ansible-container/docs/rst/migrating.rst

         roles:
         - mynodeapp

-The name of the service in matches the name of the original project directory.

-Note that the default :ref:`conductor_container` base image matches the ``FROM`` in the Dockerfile.
+Note in the above that the default :ref:`conductor_container` base image matches the ``FROM`` in the Dockerfile.
 It's best to ensure that your Conductor derives from the same distribution as your target containers, so since the `node container derives from Debian Jessie <https://github.com/nodejs/docker-node/blob/a82c9dcd3f85ff8055f56c53e6d8f31c5ae28ed7/7.9/Dockerfile#L1>`_ it would make sense to change the ``conductor_base`` key value to ``debian:jessie``.

 Migrating from Ansible Container 0.4.x and earlier
 --------------------------------------------------